Education System In Pakistan

 What is education?

-Due to the lake of interest by the government and their keen interest in other affairs for the last few decades.
+Due to the lack of interest by the government and their keen interest in other affairs for the last few decades.
 The government of Pakistan has failed to introduce a single education system in the country.

 The education system here is divided into six levels.